Assistant Professor, Department of Psychiatry, College of Medicine, University of Arkansas for Medical Sciences

 Affiliated Faculty, Center for Implementation Research, University of Arkansas for Medical Sciences

-Dr. Woodward is a clinical health psychologist.
-In her research, she uses and studies implementation science to improve equitable health and healthcare delivery between non-vulnerable and vulnerable populations, such as people of color, sexual minority (lesbian, gay, bisexual, queer [LGBQ]), and low-income individuals.
-Her work focuses on implementing health psychology interventions or interventions in primary care settings.
-She complements her research with clinical care and training in primary care mental health integration.
+Dr. Eva Woodward is a clinical health psychologist and implementation scientist.
+In her research, she uses implementation science and practice, community engaged research, and mixed methods to improve equitable health care delivery for groups experiencing disparities and oppression, such as racially minoritized, sexual minority (lesbian, gay, bisexual, queer), low-income, and rural-dwelling individuals.
+Her work focuses on implementing interventions in hospital settings.
+She complements her research as a clinician in primary care mental health integration.
+She is also a trainer for the Implementation Facilitation Learning Hub operated by Behavioral Health Quality Enhancement Research Initiative through the Veterans Health Administration.

-She was trained at Suffolk University in Boston (PhD) and Brown University in Providence (internship/residency).
-Dr. Woodward completed the two-year Advanced Fellowship Program at the VA South Central Mental Illness Research, Education and Clinical Center (MIRECC) in Little Rock before becoming faculty.
+Dr. Woodward currently works at the VA Center for Mental Healthcare and Outcomes Research (Little Rock, Arkansas) and University of Arkansas for Medical Sciences.
+Originally from rural Oklahoma, she trained at Suffolk University in Boston (Ph.D.) and Brown University in Providence (internship/residency).
+Dr. Woodward completed the two-year Advanced Fellowship Program at the VA South Central Mental Illness Research, Education and Clinical Center in Little Rock before becoming faculty.
+She also graduated from the NIH Health Disparities Research Institute, and the Implementation Research Institute fellowship at Washington University in St. Louis.
 As a trainee, she was awarded the Distinguished Student Contribution from the American Psychological Association’s division on Sexual Orientation and Gender Diversity.

-Research interests: implementation science; health equity; LGBT health; health psychology; primary care mental health integration
+Research interests: implementation science, health equity, primary care mental health integration, health psychology, implementation facilitation

 - Owen, R. R., Woodward, E. N., Drummond, K. L., Deen, T., Oliver, K. A., Petersen, N. J., Meit, S. S., Fortney, J. C., Kirchner, J. E. (in press).
 Using implementation facilitation to implement primary care mental health integration via clinical video telehealth in rural clinics: Protocol for a trial using a stepped wedge design.
 Implementation Science; 14:33. doi: 1186/s13012-019-0875-5